 What kind of bacon to buy

-I don’t know about you, but I kinda prefer to buy my bacon to be wrapped in butcher paper rather than being sealed up in a vacuum sealed plastic bag.
-There’s just something about opening butcher paper that just feels better.
-I have to think that it tastes better too (though I haven’t done a side-by-side taste test).
-That’s not to say that high-quality bacon can’t come from a package.
+I don’t know about you, but for me, there’s just something about unwrapping bacon that is wrapped in butcher paper rather than being sealed up in a vacuum sealed plastic.
+There’s just something about opening butcher paper that just makes it seem like it will taste better.
+That’s definitely not to say that high-quality bacon can’t come from a package.

 How to Cook Bacon in the Oven